Support / Volunteer

 Front of house volunteers: Wingspan hosts visitors for our flight display.
 Manning the shop and reception desk supports our team by freeing them up to do all the other work it takes to run a bird of prey centre.
 It might even mean they get a day off now and again!

 In The Office: There is a surprising amount of paper work involved in working with birds of prey!
 We need help entering data from the various research projects that we have underway and updating our research repository.
 Scientific knowledge drives effective conservation management.
 This job is not to be sniffed at – only by entering and analysing the data we collect can we understand how to best support our threatened birds of prey.

 Field volunteers: Wingspan is involved in and runs various restoration and research programmes around New Zealand.
-Although this is generally the most sought after of our volunteer opportunities the need for help varies annually and opportunities are not always available.
+Although this is generally the most sought after of our volunteer opportunities the need for help varies annually and seasonally and opportunities are not always available.

 Other opportunities: Above are just a few examples of the opportunities available to support Wingspan using your voluntary time.
 However there is no doubt that many of you have other professional experience that would be invaluable to the running of our trust.
 If you are interested in sharing some of your expertise and contributing to the success of our programme, please do contact us.
 Email: firstname.lastname@example.org.

 All job opportunities are posted on the New Zealand conservation jobs website.
 We recommend that you visit the Conservation Jobs web site if you wish to receive regular updates on conservation jobs available in New Zealand.